New North Dakota lawmakers include young dairy farmer, likely 1st Muslim, family members

 "I would rather just have people look at my platform rather than my age, because someone experienced and old might not be as mature as someone young," said Holle, who ousted longtime Rep. Jim Schmidt, R-Huff, in the Republican primary and bested former Standing Rock Sioux Tribal Chairman Mike Faith this fall for a seat.

-Holle, now 19, is one of 41 new members who took office Thursday, and one of several newly elected, younger lawmakers, including some in their 20s and 30s.
-Lawmakers are gathering in Bismarck this week for the Legislature's organizational session.
+Holle, now 19, is one of 41 new members who took office last Thursday, and one of several newly elected, younger lawmakers, including some in their 20s and 30s.
+Lawmakers were gathering in Bismarck this week for the Legislature's organizational session.

 Holle holds a District 31 House seat representing a swath of southwestern North Dakota, including the Standing Rock Indian Reservation.